 Quick and Easy Spicy Cranberry Cocktail Meatballs

-If you’ve been to parties over the last 20 years or so, you’ve probably tasted at least once the iconic Cocktail Meatballs.
+If you’ve been to parties over the last 20 years or so, you’ve probably tasted this recipe for Cocktail Meatballs at least once.

-There are recipes aplenty but my version of this classic recipe is a ramped up 21 century version that will definitely appeal to Millennials and Boomers alike.
+Certainly, there is an abundance of version touting this appetizer but my version of this classic recipe is an updated 21 century version that will definitely appeal to Millennials and Boomers alike.

 Truth be told, there’s nothing like the fresh taste of cranberries.
-They offer a sweet-tart taste and in an appetizer recipe, especially with meatballs, you can’t beat it as a marriage made in culinary heaven.
+Why?
+Because it offers a distinctive sweet-tart taste.
+When paired with meatballs, well, you can’t beat it as a marriage made in culinary heaven.

 I’ve made this recipe using the canned jellied version, but give the whole cranberry sauce or your favorite homemade recipe a try.
 All will work with this recipe and will give you great results.

 Next, there’s the Worcestershire sauce.
 It’s a must for Cranberry Meatballs because it adds a bit of depth and smokiness to the sauce.
-I find that it pairs well with my Homemade Meatballs.
+I find that it pairs well with my Homemade Meatballs recipe.

 But the pièce de résistance has to be the addition of Sriracha.
 I have to tell you that I was a bit wary of it’s part in this recipe but once I decided to include it–which was my best decision to-date–it definitely gives these meatballs the best kind of kick possible.

 Assembling this recipe couldn’t be easier.
 It’s a one-pot deal and if you have an Instant Pot or Slow Cooker, you can start this recipe before your guests show up and serve ’em hot with toothpicks or bamboo skewers.
 Enjoy!